kgal-pan/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### cs-falcon-sandbox-scan
 ***
-Get summary information for a given MD5, SHA1 or SHA256 and all the reports generated for any environment ID
+Gets summary information for a given MD5, SHA1, or SHA256 and all the reports generated for any environment ID.

 #### Base Command